2,4-Dinitrophenol: Chemical properties

-DNP has the chemical formula HOC_{6}H_{3}(NO_{2})_{2}.
-As a solid, it is a yellow, crystalline and has a sweet, musty odor.
-It sublimates, is volatile with steam, and is soluble in most organic solvents as well as aqueous alkaline solutions.
-DNP is a member of the dinitrophenols chemical family.
+It sublimes, is volatile with steam, and is soluble in most organic solvents as well as aqueous alkaline solutions.

 DNP can be produced by hydrolysis of 2,4-dinitrochlorobenzene.
 Other routes of DNP synthesis include nitration of monochlorobenzene, nitration of benzene with nitrogen dioxide and mercurous nitrate, oxidation of 1,3-dinitrobenzene, and nitration of phenol with nitric acid.
+Nitration of phenol is not practical commercially because partial decomposition of the phenolic ring occurs.

 A dust explosion is possible with DNP in powder or granular form in the presence of air.
 DNP may explosively decompose when submitted to shock, friction or concussion, and may explode upon heating.
 DNP forms explosive salts with strong bases as well as ammonia, and emits toxic fumes of nitrogen dioxide when heated to decomposition.
-DNP's explosive strength is 81% that of TNT, based on the Trauzl lead block test.

 Uses

 Industrial

 Historically, DNP has been used as an antiseptic and as a non-selective bioaccumulating pesticide.

 DNP was particularly useful as a herbicide alongside other closely related dinitrophenol herbicides like 2,4-dinitro-o-cresol (DNOC), dinoseb and dinoterb.
 Since 1998 DNP has been withdrawn from agricultural use.
 Currently, there are no actively registered pesticides containing DNP in the United States or Europe.
 Dinoseb is used industrially as a polymerisation inhibitor during styrene production.
 In 2023, the Home Office said it could not determine any legitimate industrial uses for DNP in the United Kingdom.

 It is a chemical intermediate in the production of sulfur dyes, wood preservatives and picric acid.
 A precursor to 2,4,6-trinitrotoluene (TNT), DNP has also been used to make photographic developers and explosives.
 DNP is classified as an explosive in the United Kingdom and the United States.